MatHelio314/stepper_motor_ws/README.md

 Change input velocity, acceleration and other parameters directly via the gui.

+# Find package improvement

+If the package is not installed in the exact same location, the code can not find it

 Concerning the meshes for the visualization launch, if you want to modify them,you have to download a .stl file and convert it into a .stl binary to make it work.